zylstraj/rest_api/README.md

   * submit a link to your PR in canvas

 ##Description
 Create a two rest resource rest API with Express that's backed by Mongo.
 I'm leaving this pretty open to interpretation.
 I want you to write this from scratch, don't just copy and paste code from class or previous projects.
-Also, implement a non CRUD resource.
+Also, implement a non CRUD endpoint.

-##Rubic
+##Rubric
 Use of Express: 3pts
 Use of Mongo: 3pts
 Tests: 2pts